gregorriegler/gregorriegler.github.io/_posts/2019-08-10-who-needs-lombok-anyhow.md

 so you can completely get rid of it.
 Don't expect a beautiful outcome though, the generated code will contain a lot of `@SuppressWarnings("all")`.
 Also, the delombok feature of my intellij plugin caused my ide to freeze.
-So i had to use the [Lombok Maven Plugin](http://anthonywhitford.com/lombok.maven/lombok-maven-plugin/usage.html) instead, it worked just fine.
+So I had to use the [Lombok Maven Plugin](http://anthonywhitford.com/lombok.maven/lombok-maven-plugin/usage.html) instead, it worked just fine.